Hints of game, strong game flavour, gaminess... terms often used to describe venison.

 The thrill of the hunt was the main attraction, and nearly always in pursuit of a prized mature stag rather than a young deer of suitable eating quality.
 Unfortunately, the spoils of the chase were often considered secondary.
 Wild game birds such as grouse, pheasant, woodcock and so on, were treated similarly.

-Today's Farmed Venison is not influenced by the chase, seasonal variances and dietary unknowns.
-"Gaminess" references, mischievously perpetuated by disconnected celebrity food critics, demonstrates Farmed Venison remains largely misunderstood.
+Today's Venison is not influenced by the chase, seasonal variances and dietary unknowns.
+"Gaminess" references continue to be mischievously perpetuated by disconnected celebrity food critics and demonstrates a gross misunderstanding of the word.

-Farmed Venison is a stand alone star with it's own unique attributes, "game" is not one of them.
+Hahndorf Venison is a stand-alone star with its own unique qualities and attributes, "game" is not one of them.

-Hahndorf Venison deliver superior quality Farmed Venison of consistent subtle flavours and delicate textures throughout the 4 seasons.
+Hahndorf Venison delivers superior quality Venison of consistent subtle flavours and delicate textures throughout the 4 seasons.